SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## Returning purchases

 When a known consumer (where you have attained a consumer-ID or similar) returns to your system, you can use the payment token, using already stored payment data, to initiate enable one-click payments.
-You will need to make a standard redirect purchase, following the sequence as specified in the Redirect scenarios for  [credit-card](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/card-payments/card-payment-pages/) and [financing invoice](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/invoice-payments/financing-invoice-redirect/).
+You will need to make a standard redirect purchase, following the sequence as specified in the Redirect scenarios for  [credit-card][credit card api] and [financing invoice][financing invoice api] financing-invoice-redirect/).
 When making the first `POSTrequest you insert the `paymentToken attribute.
-This must be the  `paymentToken you received in the initial purchase, where you specified the `generatePaymentToken to <span style="font-family:monospace">true.
+This must be the  `paymentToken you received in the initial purchase.

-See the technical reference, for how to create a [card](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCreatePayment) and [invoice](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/invoice-payments/#HCreatePayment) payment.
+See the technical reference, for how to create a [card] and [invoice] payment.

 **Request**